 Q: What clothes do I need?

-A: Clothes suitable for warm and very cold weather.
-The temperature here can drop dramatically in a short time when weather fronts come in so layers of clothing is recommended to regulate your thermostat.
+A: Clothes suitable for the weather.
 Camo and scentloc clothing is recommended but not required.
 Snake boots are recommended.

 Q: Do I need a spotlight?